-The IIA commends institutions of higher learning that promote internal audit awareness and education through their curricula.
-The IIA understands that schools require dedication and resources to support internal audit education.
-The IIA also understands that not all schools are able to devote the same commitment to teaching internal auditing.
+The Institute of Internal Auditors (The IIA) commends Institutions of higher learning (universities) that promote internal audit awareness and education through their curricula.
+The IIA understands that it requires dedication and university resources to support internal audit education.
+The IIA also understands that not all universities are able to devote the same commitment to teaching internal auditing.
 However, any commitment to building awareness of internal auditing, regardless of magnitude, can make a huge difference to a student searching for a career.

-The IIA, the internationally recognized global voice for the profession and principal educator, has stepped forward to assist institutions of higher learning in this effort by providing a program to recognize the various degrees of commitment and effort schools are making to provide students with the information and skill sets necessary to be able to choose from a variety of career paths.
+The IIA, the internationally recognized global voice for the profession and principal educator has stepped forward to assist universities in this effort by providing a program to recognize the various degrees of commitment and effort universities are making to provide students with the information and skill sets necessary to be able to choose from a variety of career paths.

 If you believe that your school qualifies for the Internal Audit Academic Awareness Program, please complete the Request for Recognition form:

 Benefits of Participating in The IIA’s Internal Audit Academic Awareness Program

 There are many benefits of participating in the program:

 - Universities participating in The IIA Academic Awareness Program have access to various materials for use in the classroom.

 - Enhanced opportunities to network with other educators teaching internal auditing to share ideas and materials.

 - Employers consult The IIA’s list of universities teaching internal auditing as they consider the degree of internal audit education they seek for their “new hires”.